jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 After the Magellian Empire collapsed, there was a long dark age.
 Various successor states claimed legitimacy, but none were able to consolidate power over the whole continent.
 Agathos worship remained the dominant religion, but each state interpreted the myths differently and combined them with local traditions.
 Archon worship was taboo, but it gradually gained a minority of practitioners.
 The teachings of the Cloudruled, in the form of written dialogues, were lost.
 This period lasted until humans from Eastgardia conquered Conliah and established a second empire.

 During this period, many Magellian structures fell into ruin, or were repurposed by the locals of each province.
 As Agathos worship became blended with syncretic practices, new temples were constructed and old ones were modified.
-Practices of ancestor veneration became common again, and the rituals involved tended to interfere with transmigration.
+Practices of ancestor veneration became common again, and the rituals involved bound souls to physical objects.
 As a result, ghosts were bound to their resting places.
 Lastly, the many small kingdoms that arose were constantly at war with each other.
 Great fortresses were constructed to defend the land, and to prepare attacks on others.

 #### 1 YE - 189 YE (present)